-Doctors use a clinical opiate withdrawal scale (COWS) to monitor withdrawal symptoms when you quit using opioids.
-If you’re using Suboxone and have the same symptoms listed in COWS, your dose could be too low.
+Doctors use a clinical opiate withdrawal scale (COWS) to monitor general withdrawal symptoms when you quit using opioids.
+If you’re using Suboxone and are experiencing opioid withdrawal symptoms and cravings, your dose is likely too low.

 You may feel irritable and upset.
 Your mind can’t focus, and your thoughts seem to skip.
 Others may notice the following: